Running World Marathon called it the “craziest and most worthwhile marathon in the world.”

 What is it like to finish?

 Finishing by midday lets you avoid most of the heat and leaves you thinking “wow – that was a very productive morning!”
-As you make your way to the final stage of the race, which is in the stadium, you are greeted by drums, cheering and cold beer!
+As you make your way to the final stage of the race, which is in the stadium, The drums, cheering and cold beer greet you!

 Kitty Grub who ran in 2018 remembers her experience:

 “One of the most mentally and physically challenging things I’ve ever done, but also one of the most worthwhile.
-I’ve never done a marathon before, so crossing that finish line has got to be one of the most exhilarating things you could ever feel, especially in that heat and especially surrounded by people who are cheering you on and willing you to finish.“
+I’ve never done a marathon before, so crossing that finish line has got to be one of the most exhilarating things you could ever feel, especially in that heat and especially with people surrounding me who are cheering you on and willing you to finish.“

 Street Child – Making a Difference